-The System Restore feature is a very useful feature in the Windows operating system and it can be a real life-saver at times.
-But if you, for some reason, find your System Restore not working in Windows 8 or Windows 7, and that (a) System Restore points are not being created, even automatically, (b) you are unable to create system restore points manually or (c) your System Restore fails and you are unable to restore your computer, here are a few troubleshooting steps you may want to try.
+The System Restore feature is a very useful feature in the Windows operating system, and it can be a real life-saver at times.
+But if you, for some reason, find your System Restore not working in Windows 11/10 or Windows 8/7, and that (a) System Restore points are not being created, even automatically, (b) you are unable to create a system restore points manually or (c) your System Restore failed & did not complete successfully, and you are unable to restore your computer, here are a few troubleshooting steps you may want to try.

 - A shadow copy could not be created for the following reason.
 The writer experienced a transient error (0x800423F3)

 - System Restore did not complete successfully.
-Your computer’s system files and setting were not changed.
+Your computer’s system files and settings were not changed.

 - System Restore failed to extract the original copy of the directory from the restore point.